Effective: 30 October 2019

 We want you to be in control of your information, so we provide you with the following tools.

-- Download My Data.
+- Access, correction and portability.
 You can access and edit most of your basic account information right in our apps.
 You can also use Download My Data to obtain a copy of information that isn’t available in our apps in a portable format, so you can move it or store it wherever you want.
-Because your privacy is important to us, we may ask you to verify your identity or provide additional information before we let you access or update your personal information.
-We may also reject your request to access or update your personal information for a number of reasons, including, for example, that the request risks the privacy of other users or is unlawful.
+Because your privacy is important to us, we will ask you to verify your identity or provide additional information before we let you access or update your personal information.
+We may also reject your request to access or update your personal information for a number of reasons, including, for example, if the request risks the privacy of other users or is unlawful.

 - Revoking permissions.
-If you let us use your information, you can always change your mind and simply revoke your permission by changing the settings on your device if your device offers those options.
+In most cases, if you let us use your information, you can simply revoke your permission by changing the settings in the app or on your device if your device offers those options.
 Of course, if you do that, certain services may lose full functionality.

 - Deletion.
 While we hope you’ll remain a lifelong Snapchatter, if for some reason you ever want to delete your account, just go here to learn how.
 You can also delete some information in the app, such as photos you’ve saved to Memories, Our Story submissions and your search history.

-- Advertising Preferences.
+- Advertising preferences.
 We try to show you ads that we think will be relevant to your interests.
-If you would like to modify the information we and our advertising partners use to select these ads, you can do so in the app.
+If you would like to modify the information we and our advertising partners use to select these ads, you can do so in the app and through your device preferences.
 Go here to learn more.

 - Communicating with other Snapchatters.
 It’s important to us that you stay in control over whom you communicate with.
 That’s why we’ve built a number of tools in Settings that let you indicate, among other things, who you want to see your Stories, whether you’d like to receive Snaps from just your friends or all Snapchatters, and whether you’d like to block another Snapchatter from contacting you again.
 Go here to learn more.